knowsuchagency/dags-test/README.md

 ## Structure

 ### Data Infrastructure

+The infrastructure-as-code entrypoint is [main.py](main.py).

 The [aw_data_infra](infra/) package contains the classes and utilities for our terraform deployments.

-The infrastructure-as-code entrypoint is [main.py](main.py).

-Configuration for each environment can be found in [config.toml](config.toml)
+Configuration for each environment can be found in [config.toml](config.toml).

 ## Usage